egavazzi/AURORA.jl/docs/src/30-developer/20-internals.md

 - ``Q(z, \mu, t, E)`` is the source term from energy cascading (ionization secondaries and degraded primaries from higher energies)

-The equation is solved on a staggered grid: the flux ``I_e`` is defined at cell centers in altitude, while the diffusion operator uses a standard second-order finite difference stencil.
+The spatial domain is discretized on a non-uniform altitude grid with ``I_e`` defined at cell centers.
+Different finite difference schemes are used depending on the nature of each
+term: the streaming term uses directional (upwind) differences, while the diffusion term uses central differences.

 ## Matrix representation